Want to experience something unique and interesting while in Damnoen Saduak Floating Market?

 So, if you want to visit these three popular attractions in just one day, then join a day tour.

-In comparison, only the Day Tour (Fri – Sun) includes Amphawa Floating Market attraction.
+Kindly take note that the day tours include Amphawa Floating Market attraction only available from Friday to Sunday.
 It’s because this market is closed from Monday to Thursday and is open from Friday to Sunday.

-And during my trip, I was lucky to avail of the Join In Day Tour (Fri – Sun).
+And during my trip, I was lucky to avail of the Damnoen Saduak Floating Market, Maeklong Railway Market & Amphawa Floating Market Day Tour.

 Know more about the package prices, assembly time, and schedules of the day tour with the given link below.